Tatiana loves holidays and the traditions (and meals) associated with them.

 Bulletin boards are commonly boring, unorganized, and just plain ugly, but they don’t have to be!
 One fun thing to do with them is to decorate them for a theme like a special event or a holiday.

 Easter is one of the holidays that flaunts bright, uplifting colors that go wonderfully with bulletin boards at any church or school!
 Decorating a bulletin board for Easter not only adds a little bit of Easter spirit to a school or church, but it can liven up any room, no matter how drab it seems.
 It doesn’t take a lot of effort, and it does not need to be elaborate; the steps involved are quite simple!

 Planning Your Bulletin Board

-Easter bulletin board ideas are an easy thing to come up with and all you have to do is utilize the pastel rainbow and incorporate religious icons (if it's for a church) and all the other things normally associated with Easter and spring: Bunnies, chicks, eggs, flowers, and so on.
+Easter bulletin board ideas are an easy thing to come up with.
+All you have to do is utilize the pastel rainbow and incorporate religious icons (if it's for a church) and all the other things normally associated with Easter and spring: Bunnies, chicks, eggs, flowers, and so on.

 - Write down ideas for what to include that goes with the theme: grass, flowers, bunnies, eggs.